 With effect from 1 April 2015 the government will introduce an exemption from the CPF for fossil fuels that are used in CHPs to generate good quality electricity that is used onsite.
 It will seek views from the CHP sector and other stakeholders after the Budget and draft legislation will be published around the time of Autumn Statement 2014.

 If you are a generator liable to pay the CPS rates of CCL you must register with HM Revenue & Customs (HMRC).
 From 1 April 2013, you must account for, declare and pay the CPS rates of CCL due to HMRC using the existing CCL returns procedures.

 If you are already registered for CCL, you don't need to register again, but you will need to remember to account for the CPS rates of CCL on your CCL returns from 1 April 2013.

 If you are registered under the Combined Heat and Power Quality Assurance (CHPQA) Programme with a generating capacity over 2MW and you use gas, solid fuels or LPG to generate electricity, you will need to register and pay the CPS rates of CCL.
 The person liable to register will be either:

 You need to register with HMRC within 30 days of the date you either make, or intend to make your first deemed taxable supply.
 For more information about CPS and the requirement to be registered you can read Notice CCL1/6 A Guide to the Carbon Price Floor.

 Find out more about Registering for CCL and use form CCL1 to register by following the links below.

-Form EX55 is being amended to enable the CPS rates of fuel duty to be accounted for, and you should continue to submit all claims for relief to the Mineral Oils Relief Centre (MORC) on form EX55 in the usual way.
-The amended EX55 will have three additional boxes where you will be required to insert the quantity of fuel and the appropriate CPS rate for the fuel used.
+Form EX55 has been amended to account for the CPS rates of fuel duty.; You should continue to submit all claims for relief to the Mineral Oils Relief Centre (MORC) on form EX55 in the usual way.
+The amended EX55 has three additional boxes where you will be required to insert the quantity of fuel and the appropriate CPS rate for the fuel used.